1. The Paris Agreement sidelines the cumulative effects of global warming like sea level rise, very intense storms and melting tundra.

 Instant and Cumulative Climate Effects

-The greenhouse effects in Instant Earth include heat waves, floods, droughts and stronger storms.
+The greenhouse effects in Instant Earth include heat waves, floods, droughts and storms.
 These effects are strongly related to GMST so setting a maximum level of GMST sets a limit to the maximum intensity of these ‘instant’ effects of climate change.
 These instant effects are, of course, serious.

-However, there are also effects seen in Cumulative Earth, which have serious consequences too: melted ice, thawed tundra, sea level rise and ocean acidification.
+However, there are also effects seen in Cumulative Earth, which have serious consequences too: melted ice, thawed tundra, sea level rise, very intense storms and ocean acidification.
 These are effects that accumulate and some have been accumulating since 1750.
 They also have other serious consequences.
 For example, the warming of sub-surface permafrost in tundra (and ocean floors) is being recognised as a source of serious carbon cycle feedbacks.
 In addition, changes in ice masses cause albedo feedbacks, and important feedbacks are badly represented in climate models.
 These feedbacks raise GMST making the effects in Instant Earth worse.

 However, because the effects in Cumulative Earth are slower moving, they are less newsworthy than the effects in Instant Earth.
 The hurricanes and wildfires in Instant Earth trump the slow build-up of sea-level rise, permafrost thaw and melting glaciers in Cumulative Earth.